 Screen walls will look the same as the noise walls.
-The majority will be made of concrete panels and steel posts.
+The majority are made of concrete panels and steel posts.

-The height of screen walls will vary along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
-They will be high enough so that drivers of vehicles and pedestrians using the PSP can’t see into residential back yards.
+The height of screen walls varies along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
+They are high enough so that drivers of vehicles and pedestrians using the shared path can’t see into residential back yards.

 Changes to amenity

 Yes.
-Extensive consultation was carried out with the school community and a new, long underpass is being built.
-It will run on the alignment of Hamersley Avenue linking to Abbey Street on the eastern side of Tonkin Highway and provide improved visibility to ensure student safety.
+Extensive consultation was carried out with the school community and a new, long underpass has been built.
+It runs on the alignment of Hamersley Avenue linking to Abbey Street on the eastern side of Tonkin Highway and provide improved visibility to ensure student safety.
 See the Access to Hampton Park Primary School Fact Sheet.
-Safe options for children attending the school will be implemented throughout construction.
+Safe options for children attending the school was implemented throughout construction.

 Why did Abbey Street have to close?

 Abbey Street closed on 24 June 2016.
-When NorthLink WA is complete, the Tonkin Highway interchange at Morley Drive will be a free-flowing roundabout at ground level, with Tonkin Highway passing over the top.
-The new roundabout will be very close to Abbey Street and will have vehicles travelling at relatively high traffic speeds.
-If Abbey Street was to stay open it would result in fewer gaps for exiting traffic and an increased risk of vehicle crashes.
+Tonkin Highway interchange at Morley Drive is a free-flowing roundabout at ground level, with Tonkin Highway passing over the top.
+This roundabout is very close to Abbey Street and will have vehicles travelling at relatively high traffic speeds.
 See the Access Changes to Abbey Street Fact Sheet.